rafa-porto/coLaunch/README.md

 We need to copy the content of the auth-schema to the drizzle schema in the db folder.

-## Pussing the schema to the Neon db
+## Pushing the schema to the PostgreSQL database

 first we need to generate the schema